Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <h4>Node Switching</h4>

 <p>For homogeneous data sets such as dense meshes created from oblique imagery or pointclouds,
-i3s includes a <strong>node-switching</strong> LoD mechanism.
+i3s includes a <code>node-switching</code> LoD mechanism.
 Node-switching means that the geometry of an entire Node is loaded at once and replaces all geometry representing the same set of features.
-<strong>node-switching</strong> is typically used in conjunction with LoD generation methods (see <a href="#_4_2"><code>lodMode</code></a>)
+<code>node-switching</code> is typically used in conjunction with LoD generation methods (see <a href="#_4_2"><code>lodMode</code></a>)
-that create Full Representation Pyramids, similarly to a pyramid of images with different resolutions is used for 2D mapping.
+that create Full Representation Pyramids, similarly to a pyramid of images with different resolutions as used for 2D mapping.
 From root to leaf nodes, each node carries a single mesh representing one or multiple features.</p>

 <div>
 <img src="images/figure-03.png" title="Example Nodes + Mesh Pyramid" alt="Example Nodes + Mesh Pyramid">
 <p><em>Figure 2: Example Nodes + Mesh Pyramid.
 Turquoise boxes represent geometries, orange boxes represent features.
 Turquoise dotted lines indicate Geometry -> Feature relationships.</em></p>
 </div>

-<p>The main advantage of this mechanism is that clients require less information for performing
-the switch.</p>

 <p>When using a mesh pyramid based LOD approach each interior node in the i3S tree has a set of features that represent the reduced LOD representation of all of the features covered by that interior node.
 The correspondence between a reduced LOD feature in an interior node and the same feature in descendant nodes is based purely on the ID of the feature.
-With mesh pyramids there is no concept of an LOD tree for an individual feature - the lodChildren field of feature therefore remains unpopulated.
+With mesh pyramids there is no concept of an LOD tree for an individual feature but rather for the entire content of the node (all features contained by that node).
 Applications accessing the i3S tree are assumed to display all of the features in an internal node and stop there or instead descend further and use the features found in its child nodes,  based on the  desired level of detail.</p>

+<p>The main advantage of this mechanism is that clients require less information for performing
+the switch.Node switching is the default Lod Switching model for layer types that implement  meshpyramids profile.</p>

 <h4>Feature Switching</h4>